hipay/hipay-fullservice-sdk-ios/README.md

 ## License

-HiPayTPP is available under the MIT license.
+HiPayFullservice is available under the MIT license.
 See the LICENSE file for more info.